koito19960406/koichi-ito/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Koichi Ito is an incoming PhD student equipped with research experiences at the National University of Singapore and consultant at the World Bank Group by leveraging programming skills, interested in researching **human mobility** with emerging spatial data sources, such as **street-view imagery**, and **machine/deep learning techniques**.
+Koichi Ito is a PhD student at the National University of Singapore and has work experience as a consultant at the World Bank Group by leveraging programming skills, interested in researching **human mobility** with emerging spatial data sources, such as **street-view imagery**, and **machine/deep learning techniques**.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.